kiseki-lol/patcher/README.md

 You may read the code for further information.

 ## License
 Copyright (c) Project Polygon and Tadah 2022.
 All rights reserved.

-Forked with permission.
 Not for public use.